chef/chef-web-docs/content/data_bags.md

     Infra Client is making updates to a data bag at a time.
 - Altering data bags from the node when using the open source Chef Infra Server requires the node's API client to be granted admin privileges.
-In most cases, this is not advisable.
+In most cases, this isn't advisable.

 and then take steps to ensure that any subsequent actions are done carefully.
 The following examples show how a recipe can be used to